Skip to content

 4. The relevant person objects to a person they appointed continuing to act as their Relevant Person's Representative;

-5. A donee of a Lasting Power of Attorney or a Deputy objects to a person they chose continuing to act.
+5. An Attorney or a Deputy objects to a person they chose continuing to act.

 The supervisory body should also terminate the appointment when it believes that the Relevant Person's Representative is no longer a suitable person because: